EthanYeung513/websiteBuilder/README.md

 Can manipulate attributes of a html/css element such as the colour of the text andthe size of the element

-### Note that the following images are a demonstation and are not the final product

 <img src="githubImages/webBuilderDemoCanvas.PNG">